-SECTION 16000 - Financial Methodologies - Application of Modified Adjusted Gross Income (MAGI adjusted gross income (MAGI) methods, as defined in the Internal Revenue Code.
+SECTION 16000 - Financial Methodologies - Application of Modified Adjusted Gross Income (MAGI The Affordable Care Act will expand Medicaid eligibility and consolidate existing eligibility categories and will change how financial eligibility is determined for Medicaid.
+As of January 1, 2014, financial eligibility will be based on modified adjusted gross income (MAGI) methods, as defined in the Internal Revenue Code.
 The move to MAGI-based methodology will result in some changes from current Medicaid rules related to calculating family size and household income and will largely align Medicaid financial eligibility determinations with the standards used to determine eligibility for advance payments of premium tax credits and cost-sharing reduction through the Federally Facilitated Marketplace (FFM).